1up-lab/contao-event-generator-bundle/README.md

 Why this bundle?
 ----------------
 It's now easy to generate multiple recurring events in a specific period of times.
+It works as an extension to [kmielke/calendar-extended-bundle](https://github.com/kmielke/calendar-extended-bundle).

 Kudos
 -----